What Are The Best Airplane Seats For Kids?

 Unless you are in business or first class where the seats are considerably larger and more comfortable, you’ll be down the back.
-Here’s how to make the best of where you sit and discover the best seats on the plane when you are flying with children.
+Here’s how to make the most of where you sit and discover the best airplane seats when you are flying with children.
+(If you are flying with a baby or older child who would not fit into a bassinet, start at #4)

 1. Request a bassinet/skycot seat